Australian Supplier Payment Code

 The code is at the centre of a new age of co-operation and mutual respect between businesses – big and small.
 It was launched in today by Business Council chief executive Jennifer Westacott and has been endorsed by the Council of Small Business Organisations of Australia.

-Any business or government entity can sign up to the code at any time.
+Any business, not-for-profit or government entity can sign up to the code at any time.

 No business exists in isolation and everyone benefits when the nation has a viable and productive small business supplier base.